mrk21/neobundle-cmd/README.md

 #### clean

 This command will delete the Vim plugins which is unused.
-It equals the `:NeoBundleClean!` vim command.
+It equals the `:NeoBundleClean!` Vim command.

 ```bash
 $ neobundle clean